 Instructions

-- Sear the Beef: Heat 1 tablespoon of oil in a large wok or skillet over high heat until shimmering.
-Add the beef in a single layer, letting it sear without moving for 1-2 minutes until golden brown.
-Flip and sear the other side.
-Transfer the beef to a plate and set aside.
+- Sear the Beef: Heat 1 tablespoon oil over high heat until shimmering.
+Add beef in a single layer and sear 1–2 minutes per side until caramelized.
+Remove and rest.

 Tips for Success